Organising an event at your institution

 When starting out, the first thing that student organisers must keep in mind is that they simply cannot do without the trust and approval of their institution's administration.

-Farhan Mashrur, a first-year student at Cornell University, organised multiple events in his A-Level years.
-Upon being asked for some advice, he shared: "Firstly, giving the administration detailed proposals outlining the event's segments, budget, and sponsorships will help convince them of your plans.
+Farhan Mashrur, a first-year student at Cornell University, organised multiple events during his A level years.
+Upon being asked for some advice, he shared, "Firstly, giving the administration detailed proposals outlining the event's segments, budget, and sponsorships will help convince them of your plans.
 Secondly, taking their feedback and incorporating their ideas into your own shows that you value their input.
 Lastly, it's always a good idea to keep them updated on every step of what you're doing.
 This creates a positive impression and helps build trust.
 Clear communication is key."

 But convincing your institution of the viability of your ideas is just the start.
 The real challenge is the execution of it.
 To do this, multiple departments are usually set up.